wang-h/min-cutalign/README.md

 2. Hao Wang and Yves Lepage,
 "Yet Another Symmetrical and Real-time Word Alignment Method: Hierarchical Sub-sentential Alignment using F-measure".
 The 30th Pacific Asia Conference on Language, Information and Computation.
-Seoul, 2016.
+(PACLIC 2016) Seoul, 2016.